-In addition, some full time nannies live-in the home with the family.
+In addition, some full-time nannies live-in the home with the family.
 These are called “live-in nannies”.
-If this is the case, most live in nannies usually expect to have a schedule just like any other nanny.
-Many families believe that if they have a live in nanny then they can use her all hours of the day and have the nanny at their beck and call.
+If this is the case, most live-in nannies usually expect to have a schedule just like any other nanny.
+Many families believe that if they have a live-in nanny then they can use her all hours of the day and have the nanny at their beck and call.
 This usually isn’t the case, and when this happens, the nanny usually winds up quitting because she feels taken advantage of.
-If the family uses the nanny over the agreed upon number of hours then they should pay the nanny extra.
+If the family uses the nanny over the agreed upon a number of hours then they should pay the nanny extra.
 Live in nannies are expected to make a little less because they are getting free room and board.
-The salary for a live in nanny is usually around $500-$600wk (for 40-50 hrs) depending on the job requirements (excluding professional nannies who tend to make more).
-Live in nannies usually do more housekeeping than regular nannies as well as laundry and cooking.
+The salary for a live-in nanny is usually around $500-$600wk (for 40-50 hrs) depending on the job requirements (excluding professional nannies who tend to make more).
+Live in nannies usually, do more housekeeping than regular nannies as well as laundry and cooking.
 Live in nannies usually work M-F from 7am-5pm at a minimum and then they can either leave on the weekend or stay and go do their own things on the weekends with their friends and family.

 A babysitter is someone that just comes on occasion usually for a date night here and there.
 It is highly recommended that a family find a babysitter that they like and use them over and over versus using a different person every time.
 I personally wouldn’t want to be introducing my child to different people but would rather her become familiar with one person that she can look forward to seeing every so often.
 Although there are on-call babysitters, most babysitters appreciate a little heads up so that they can plan in advance.
 Parents should always put the same effort and time into screening for babysitters as they do a nanny, including checking references, making sure the nanny has CPR & First Aid certifications as well as a thorough background check.
 Even though the babysitter may only be used one time for a few hours, hiring the wrong person can be equally as dangerous as hiring the wrong full-time nanny.
 The average pay for a babysitter is $12-$20/hr depending on how many hours and the number of children being cared for.